 Benefit Fact Sheet

-Initial Enlistment Bonus (IEB): The Initial Enlistment Bonus (IEB) Program only applies to certain Air Force jobs, and the amount may vary.
+Initial Enlistment Bonus (IEB): The Initial Enlistment Bonus (IEB) Program only applies to certain Department of the Air Force jobs, and the amount may vary.
 The amount of the bonus also may depend on length of enlistment.
 When qualified enlistment bonuses apply, they are one-time payments (lump sums) paid after you successfully complete the training specified in your contract and sign in at your first permanent duty station.
 Once you have been at your permanent duty station for 30 days, you take your request for payment to the customer service branch at the Military Personnel Flight (MPF) on your base.
 They will process the request for payment for you.
 Under normal circumstances, it will take 60 to 90 days from that point for you to receive your payment.

 Advanced Rank Enlistment Program: An initial enlistment rank for E-1, E-3, or E-3 may be granted if you achieved one of the following:

 20 or more semester hours from a degree-granting college or university